SPS-L/Discrete-controller-handling/Synergy Med 2024/Readme.md

 ### Controller settings

 Each folder has the same test system with a different controller solved with 3 different methods.
 For the equation-based controller you just need to run the files in order.
 For the fuzzy controller, please first import the fuzzy controller to the workspace.
-For the machine-learning controller, first rund the SRM file for the equation-based controller, then run the file *ANNAVR* to train the controller.
+For the machine-learning controller, first run the SRM file for the equation-based controller, then run the file "*ANNAVR*" to train the controller.
 Finally, run the rest of the files in the order.

 ## Results